| overview

 administration of justice (eg relating to corporate

-crime, customs and taxation)
+crime, customs and taxation)the

 privacy (discussed in the Privacy

-guide on this site)
+guide on this site)corporate

 information supplied on a confidential basis, eg trade